Shredder42/route_cipher_encoder/README.md

 ## The Output

 ### The Substituted Message
-The message with the code words substituted and dummy words added looks like this:
+The message in the grid with the code words substituted and dummy words added looks like this:

 WE WILL RUN THE HOUNDS AT<br>
 ODOR THE NIGHT OF CLAYTON SWEET<br>